harbor

 City Council Work Session -

-The adopted intentions plan listed dredging, seawall reconstruction near the Hamilton property, and a possible breakwater extension.
+The intentions plan listed priority items including harbor dredging, seawall reconstruction near the Hamilton property, and a possible breakwater extension.

 City Council Work Session -

-Staff stated the intentions plan does not commit the city to constructing the listed projects, but it sets the project list used for pursuing grants.
+Staff stated adopting the intentions plan did not commit the City to constructing the listed projects, but it established the project list for pursuing grants.

 City Council Work Session -

-Council discussion covered costs, funding sources, navigation safety, and environmental impacts; staff referenced coordination with the U.S. Army Corps of Engineers and upcoming studies.
+Council discussion included costs, funding sources, navigation safety, and environmental impacts related to dredging and seawall work; staff referenced coordination with the U.S. Army Corps of Engineers and upcoming studies.

 City Council Work Session -

-The harbor intentions plan resolution passed unanimously on a roll call vote (9-0).
+The harbor intentions resolution passed 9-0 on a roll call vote.